segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/moengage-source/index.md

 [MoEngage](https://www.moengage.com/){:target="_blank”} is an Intelligent Customer Engagement Platform.
 MoEngage allows brands to personalize every customer interaction and drive better engagement, retention, loyalty and lifetime value.

-Using MoEngage as a Source on Segment, you can evolve your team's engagement and marketing efforts.
-Leveraging MoEngage Streams, you can automatically forward your users' engagement and activity events to Segment.
+Using MoEngage as a source on Segment, you can evolve your team's engagement and marketing efforts.
+With MoEngage Streams, you can automatically forward your users' engagement and activity events to Segment.
 This will enable you to forward these events to your destinations or warehouses.

 Segment allows you to move MoEngage data to your favorite BI or analytics tool in a seamless manner using which you can combine MoEngage data with the event data already flowing into Segment.
 This will help you get a holistic report of your engagement and marketing efforts.

-This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.
+This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can export data into your Segment warehouse and federate the exported data into your enabled Segment destinations.

 This source is maintained by MoEngage.
 For any issues with the source, [contact their Support team](mailto:support@moengage.com).

 _**NOTE:** The MoEngage Source is currently in beta, which means that they are still actively developing the source.
-If you are interested in joining their beta program or have any feedback to help improve the MoEngage Source and its documentation, [let  their team know](mailto:support@moengage.com)!_
+If you are interested in joining their beta program or have any feedback to help improve the MoEngage Source and its documentation, [let their team know](mailto:support@moengage.com)._

 ## Getting Started

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) click **Add Source**.
 2. Search for "MoEngage" in the Sources Catalog, select MoEngage, and click **Add Source**.
 3. On the next screen, give the Source **a nickname** configure any other settings.
     - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. `MoEngage_Prod`, `MoEngage_Staging`, `MoEngage_Dev`).
+The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (like `MoEngage_Prod`, `MoEngage_Staging`, or `MoEngage_Dev`).
 6. Click **Add Source** to save your settings.
 7. Copy the **Write key** from the Segment UI.
 You will need to input this key on the MoEngage App Marketplace.
 8. To finish the setup, contact MoEngage Support or your Customer Success Manager to get MoEngage Streams enabled in your account.